-Jenae shared CAHELP will be entering a contract through Kids First Foundation with Serene Health that is also a virtual mental health provider that accepts all insurances.
+Jenae shared CAHELP will be entering into a contract through Kids First Foundation with Serene Health that is also a virtual mental health provider that accepts all insurances.
 There will be referrals for children throughout the state of California from birth to 18 years of age.
 Adults in California will also be able to be referred to Serene Health.
-Jenae concluded that more information will be provided with a document that explains how to request those services.
+Jenae said more information will be provided in December with a document that explains how to request those services.
+Jenae asked to be contacted in the meantime if there is someone that is need of services.